-Fernando Nájera, MSc, PhD
+Fernando Nájera, DVM, MSc, PhD

 Fernando Nájera